Nevenall/sufficient-reason/System/Working_Magick.md

 ## Casting Time

   Your practice will often dictate how long it takes to perform Magick.
-  But if you attempt to go faster then your practice dictates, you grant reality bonus dice to resist you.
+  But if you attempt to go faster then your practice dictates, your haste grant reality extra dice to resist you.

   Dice    | Time
   -------:|:----------